 The Chorus performs a variety of musical styles and genres.
-In this up-coming Spring 2018 session, we will be singing music by Rossini, Aaron Copland, Sondheim, Rutter, Eric Whitacre, and arrangements of folk and popular tunes by Robert Shaw, Steve Zegree and Patti Drennan.
+In our Spring 2018 session, we sang music by Rossini, Aaron Copland, Sondheim, Rutter, Eric Whitacre, and arrangements of folk and popular tunes by Robert Shaw, Steve Zegree and Patti Drennan.
 Our members come from all walks of life and with varying musical backgrounds; from the classically trained to the “I haven’t sung since elementary school” singer.
 What we all possess is the desire to come together and create something bigger than the sum of our parts.
 It is a joyous enterprise to sing and work together weekly to create art.
 It is good for the mind, body, heart, and soul.

 The choir is directed by Alice Ploss who has been involved with choirs in some capacity since second grade, when she sang her first solo in church.
 She has enjoyed directing choirs of all ages and kinds for over 30 years, and has been an accompanist for and a member of numerous singing groups.
 While earning her Master’s Degree, she studied conducting at Ithaca College with Janet Galvan and Lawrence Doebler.
 Alice began directing the Trumansburg Community Chorus when it started in the early 2000’s.
 She has a BM in Music Education from SUNY Fredonia (organ), and a MS in Music Education from Ithaca College (voice).